ether/etherpad-lite/README.md

 There is a [jQuery plugin](https://github.com/ether/etherpad-lite-jquery-plugin) that helps you to embed Pads into your website.

 # Plugin Framework
 Etherpad offers a plugin framework, allowing you to easily add your own features.
-By default your Etherpad is extremely light-weight and it's up to you to customize your experience.
-Once you have Etherpad installed you should visit the plugin page and take control.
+By default your Etherpad is extremely light-weight and it’s up to you to customize your experience.
+Once you have Etherpad installed you should visit the [plugin page](https://static.etherpad.org/) and take control.

 # Translations / Localizations  (i18n / l10n)
 Etherpad comes with translations into all languages thanks to the team at [TranslateWiki](https://translatewiki.net/).